 Today’s Topic: How you as a Parent can Support Your Athlete

 Hi everyone.
 I’m Coach Rebecca Smith with Complete Performance Coaching.
 I’m excited to talk about some of the hardest parts about parenting an athlete.
-We talk a lot about parents because when you’re dealing with young athletes, one of the most important things that affects their sport career is their support squad; that’s their coach, their parents, and their team mates.
+We talk a lot about parents because when you’re dealing with young athletes, one of the most important things that affect their sport career is their support squad; that’s their coach, their parents, and their teammates.

 Today is going to be all about the parent.
 For those of you athletes, don’t tune out.
 We will still be talking about flow.
 This is going to be all about how to effectively support your adolescent athlete through their inevitable ups and downs.

 For those of you who are just joining me for the first time, I am the founder and director of Complete Performance Coaching and the Perform Happy Community.
 Myself and other fabulous sports psychology experts, have taken it upon ourselves to help athletes, age eight to 18, reach peak performance and maximum enjoyment.
 We do that through one-on-one coaching over Skype or FaceTime, or through our complete online Mental Toughness Training Center.